 Professional misconduct is conduct that falls below the minimum expectations of a competent and ethical Registered Midwife.
 Engaging in professional misconduct can lead to disciplinary proceedings that could result in serious orders (e.g., a fine, suspension or even revocation of a member’s certificate of registration).

-The College sets out and enforces professional standards of practise that midwives are required to adhere to in order to provide the public with safe, effective and ethical care.
-Professional misconduct is an act or omission that is in breach of these standards and any other legal, ethical midwifery standard.
+The College sets out and enforces professional standards of practice that midwives are required to adhere to in order to provide the public with safe, effective, and ethical care.
+Professional misconduct is an act or omission that is in breach of these standards and any other legal, or ethical midwifery standard.
 You can read the College’s Standards of Practice here.
 Our Professional Misconduct Guide provides a comprehensive review of what constitutes professional misconduct for midwives.